-- The CRE component has a weighting of 30 percent of the total score for the EP. - > Each EP contains a minimum of one CRE item and may contain up to ten items.
-The EPs of new and emerging researchers can be submitted without CRE items. - The CRE component allows for recognition of activities and outcomes that are indicative of a vital, high-quality, sustainable research environment that may exist across academic, community, industrial, public, and commercial domains There are six CRE types.
+- > The CRE component has a weighting of 30 percent of the total score for the EP. - Each EP contains a minimum of one CRE item and may contain up to ten items.
+The EPs of new and emerging researchers can be submitted without CRE items. - The CRE component allows for recognition of activities and outcomes that contribute to a vital, high-quality, sustainable research environment that may exist across academic, community, industrial, public, and commercial domains.
+There are six CRE types. - > CRE items are briefly described alongside key details.
+Panel members will assess CRE items on the basis of the information provided in the EP only.